Student Handbook

 NOTE: Math classes require course instructor’s signature from first day and a visit to Registration is required to drop a math class.

-A full-time student is defined as being enrolled in at least 12 credits for Financial Aid and academic purposes.
+A full time student is defined as being enrolled in at least 12 credits for Financial Aid and academic purposes.
 Anything less than 12 credits is considered part-time status.

 Item Number

-A four-digit number assigned to each specific course and section, and generally used when registering (adding/dropping) courses.
+A four digit number assigned to each specific course and section, and generally used when registering (adding/dropping) courses.

 Prerequisite